Gallopsled/gallopsled.github.io/content/posts/pwnable-kr-fd.md

     --path /home/fd/fd \
     > exploit.py
 ```

+>  If the command `pwn` is not available to you, you may need to put ~/.local/bin into your `$PATH` environment variable

 This will connect to the remote server and download the binary at the path provided by `--path` to the local directory, as well as create a template script for running the binary locally, as well as via running it remotely on the `pwnable.kr` server via SSH.